We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 ZenLedger is one of the most popular cryptocurrency tax software on the list.
 Launched in 2017 in Washington state, Zen Ledger offers utilities for all types of crypto investors, including NFT traders.
 Like many others on this list, it also Integrates traditional tax software such as TurboTax.
 It also has robust tax loss harvesting features.

-There are 400 cryptocurrency exchanges integrated on the platform including Binance, BlockFi, Celsius, Coinbase, eToro, Kraken and Nexo to name a few.
+There are 400 cryptocurrency exchanges integrated into the platform including Binance, Coinbase, eToro, Kraken and Nexo to name a few.
 However, where the ZenLedger crypto tax software stands out from its competitors is the support for over 30+ Defi protocols, including Sushiswap.

 The dashboard it provides for the free users provides ample details, including portfolio performance and value per holding.
 Premiere users can get access to more in-depth information that gives them a wider picture of their crypto transactions to consider the tax implications.